-I’ve worked for many ultra-wealthy folk in the past 25 years.
-I’ve also worked for “regular” wealthy folk, some self-made, some inherited wealthy folk – and the one thing I can tell you for absolute mutherfucking sure is NONE of them are happier than any other “poor” or “middle class” folk I know.
+I’ve worked for many ultra-wealthy folk in the past 20 years.
+I’ve also worked for “regular” wealthy folk, some self-made, some inherited wealthy folk – and the one thing I can tell you for absolute certainty is NONE of them are happier than any other “poor” or “middle class” folk I know.
 Not one of them.

 The struggle for poor and middle-class folk is real.
-Rich folk tend to forget that it’s hard to get a credit card or loan if you don’t have the right cache.
+Rich folk tend to forget that it’s hard to get a credit card or loan if you don’t have the right cache or connection.
 It’s that weird chicken-egg thing: to get a credit card you need good credit.
 To get good credit you should have a credit card and be able to pay it off.
 So some people will jump in and say, “…just get a secured card.”
 Uhem, dumb-ass, a secure card means you need to put some money upfront AND still be able to pay other purchases monthly.
-The disconnect between how rich people view why poor people can’t “get it together” is fierce as fuck…
+The disconnect between how rich people view why poor people can’t “get it together” is fierce AF (excuse my language).

 I tell this story about how “disconnected” folk are all the time – I had this one client who would wait for me to come into her home so she could show me everything she’d bought from Barney’s and Saks the weekend before.
 It would be an array of ridiculous purchases.
 Nothing that I would ever see her wearing EVER, but a display of disposable wealth that would just make you sick.
 To put it in perspective – every month, her husband would give her $30,000 to spend.
 Did you hear me?
 Every.
 Month. $30 Grand.
 Not to pay the bills, not to pay the mortgage, but to spend on things like clothes shopping, hair-cuts, waxing, psychic readings, dinners, lunch, nails, blah, blah, blah…